Anything from breakfast, lunch, dinner to pastries and cafe snacks.

 • 18 via de'Macci, +39 55 200 1492, edizioniteatrodelsalecibreofirenze.it.
 Average meal £17 over 3 years ago

 I've been to both Florence and Rome and the best thing to do is to walk at least 5 blocks away from the main tourist areas.
 There are some really great value restaurants and bars in the areas with more local people.

 My Favorited find in Rome was 'Enofficina Roma' (Via Trionfale, 50) - a small wine bar that had amazing wine and they would give you each a free plate of food at happy hour. over 3 years ago

 I've been to all of them and the cheapest, and frankly best, eating is done away from the main touristic areas.
 Look for small shops (often with very few seats or no tables at all) and bars, with many Italians (you'll recognize us, don't worry: well dressed, loud, and in Rome and Florence BIG accent, not difficult) and either ask for a meal of the day "piatto del giorno", which is usually some kind of pasta the cook is a genius at making, or if you find yourself in a bakery tell them to make a costumer's favorite or an owner's favorite, "faccia lei" (= you choose) often produces the best sandwich ever, and away from the touristy places you can have that for 3 or 4€ at most.
 Personal advice: smile a lot, treat yourself to a glass of local wine, and if you don't understand the language do not be shy about pointing (even at your neighbors' plate) 'cause we aren't.

-I hope you enjoy your time in Italy! almost 3 years ago
+I hope you enjoy your time in Italy! over 3 years ago

 Antico Forno Roscioli